U-253

 View the 1 war patrol

-U-253 reported for the last time on 24 Sept, 1942 from the approximate position 67.30N, 21.00W while operating against convoy OP.14.
-She was then the next day ordered into the Atlantic.
+U-253 reported for the last time on 24 September 1942 from the approximate position 67.30N, 21.00W while operating against convoy QP-14.
+The next day it was ordered to head to a new patrol area southeast of Cape Farewell through the Denmark Strait and was reported missing thereafter.

-There is a strong possibility that the boat was lost to a mine in the submarine minefields SN 11 or SN 71A off the Icelandic coast on Sept 25.
-These fields were laid on 1 June and 21 August 1942 and crossed U-253's route to the Atlantic.
+There is a strong possibility that the boat was lost to a mine in the anti-submarine minefields SN 11 or SN 71A north-west of Iceland on 25 September.
+These barrages were laid on 1 June and 21 August 1942 and crossed U-253's route into the North Atlantic.

 Previously recorded fate